 6. Where to stay: Hue hotels

-Vinpearl Hotel Hue is a prestigious place for your pleasant stay, boasting its prime location in Hue center where you can easily go to many tourist attractions with a 10-minute drive such as Hue Imperial City, Trang Tien Bridge, An Dinh Palace, Dong Ba Market, and Hue Walking Streets.
+Melia Vinpearl Hue is a prestigious place for your pleasant stay, boasting its prime location in Hue center where you can easily go to many tourist attractions with a 10-minute drive such as Hue Imperial City, Trang Tien Bridge, An Dinh Palace, Dong Ba Market, and Hue Walking Streets.

-Overlooking the Perfume River, the 33-storey Vinpearl Hotel Hue landmark captures the quintessence of Hue elegance, providing luxurious amenities with neoclassical designs and cultural signatures.
+Overlooking the Perfume River, the 33-storey Melia Vinpearl Hue landmark captures the quintessence of Hue elegance, providing luxurious amenities with neoclassical designs and cultural signatures.
 This Hue hotel also houses a lavish sky bar, grand Hue restaurants, and the city’s first steakhouse, ensuring our guests’ memorable experience in the citadel city.

 Hue Vietnam is a source of endless fascination for adventurers to delve into feudal history, traditional rituals, religious atmosphere, and world cultural heritages.
 Are you ready to start your fabulous trip to this imperial land?
-Book a room at Vinpearl Hotel Hue now to enjoy it to the fullest while saving money!
+Book a room at Melia Vinpearl Hue now to enjoy it to the fullest while saving money!